tayferd/Tayferd/README.md

 ### YoOo 👋

-👯 I’m looking to collaborate on AAC apps and EMR
+👯 I’m building an EMR with django

-🛠️ I specialize in creating affordable and reliable background middleware solutions
+🛠️ I currently have found a niche in freelancing background middleware

-💼 Currently working on API integrations, custom middleware, backend development

 🌱 Always learning new technologies to improve my services